CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/SyncE.md

 ### Logging

-You can set SyncE logging to either write a log message:
+By default, SyncE logging is disabled on the switch.
+You enable logging to write a log message:
 - Every time there is a change to the selected source in addition to errors
 - Only when there are no available frequency sources or when the only available frequency source is the internal oscillator